 You must work to complete your study programme in Canada.

-The university has sent you a letter confirming that all students in your programme are required to have work experiences to receive their degrees.
+The university has sent you a letter confirming that all students in your programme are required to have work experience to receive their degrees.

 Your co-op employment or internship accounts for 50% or less of your study programme.